 The ICAEA Board now consists of 6 Office Bearers and 7 Board Members.

-The ICAEA Test Design Guidelines (TDG) are published to assist Civil Aviation Authorities and Test Developers understand key issues related to the validity, effectiveness and fairness of test instrument design, and the effects they have on test takers and aviation safety.
+The ICAO Test Design Guidelines (TDG) are published to assist Civil Aviation Authorities and Test Developers understand key issues related to the validity, effectiveness and fairness of test instrument design, and the effects they have on test takers and aviation safety.
 In October and November 2019, ICAEA provided four practical Workshops to demonstrate the use of the Guidelines to Regulators and other stakeholders.

 The ICAEA Webinar Series began in 2020 in response to the emergence of Covid-19.